guadalazzo/electrical-assignment-fa/README.md

 to your electrical vehicle (EV) as fast as possible.
 When the user starts a new game, a timer will run to measure how long it takes you to create an electric circuit from the **charger** to the **car**.
 As soon as the circuit is established, the timer will stop and your name and time will be added to the leaderboard.
 The game will show the names of the top 5 players with their fastest time.
+You can use the [Leaderboard service](#leaderboard-service) to submit scores and retrieve the top players.

 The **game board** consists of 9 cells, each containing an electrical cable.
 The charger is connected to the left side of the top left cell.
 The car is connected to the right side of the bottom right cell.